Overview

 The result is a clear picture of how customers feel, what they are complaining about, which issues are growing, and where operational problems are occurring.

-Data sources used in CX analytics
+What data sources are used in CX analytics?

 Customer experience analytics platforms typically draw from a combination of the following sources: